Skip to main content

 7. Bulk and Massing.

 b.
 The detached accessory dwelling unit shall maintain a proportional mass, size, and height to ensure it is not taller and/or larger than the principal structure on the lot.
-The detached accessory dwelling unit height shall not exceed the height of the principal structure as measured to the eave line, with a maximum eave height of ten feet for single-story and seventeen feet for two-story detached accessory dwelling units.
+The detached accessory dwelling unit height shall not exceed the height of the principal structure as measured to the eave line, with a maximum eave height of ten feet for single-story and seventeen feet for two-story detached accessory dwelling units as measured from average finished grade.

 c.
-The roof ridge line of the detached accessory dwelling unit must be less than the primary structure and shall not exceed twenty-seven feet in height.
+The roof ridge line of the detached accessory dwelling unit must be less than the primary structure and shall not exceed twenty-seven feet in height as measured from average finished grade.

 8. Design Standards.